davidh83110/davidblog2016/_posts/2018-04-21-srverless.md

 - How to test, debug and collect log ?
 - How to monitor your Lambda monitoring functions ?
 - How to CI/CD and version control ?
-- Should not launch for long
+- Should not launch for long time
 - Depends on third party services (e.g. It's too difficult from using AWS Lambda to Azure Functions)
 - Performance (high cold start time)